zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations.md

-## Step 3: Data Preparation ##
+## STEP 3: Data Preparation ##
 In this step we will perform some data prepartion steps to make data set ready for visualizatuion.

-1. Complete data set is created in step1.
+1. Complete data set is created in STEP 1.
 Now on Home Screen, click on "Data".
     ![](./images/oascdb1.18.png " ")

-2. Select the dataset **Financials Complete Data set** (created in step1).
+2. Select the dataset **Financials Complete Data set** (created in STEP 1).
     ![](./images/oascdb26.png " ")

 3. On the Visualization Screen, click on "Prepare" button at right top corner to perform data preparation steps.